mohanpratapa/GPA-Estimator/README.md

-# js-gui
+# GPA Estimator

-> JavaScript is a great language for writing and testing quick apps with user interaction
+> The posted link will display the 3 grades and calculate the average grade.

 ## Links